-‘Tis conference season and this past weekend I was able to attend the SITS Girls Bloggy Boot Camp in Atlanta.
-Actually, I spoke there.
-Keep reading for the details on that…
+‘Tis conference season, and this past weekend I was able to attend the SITS Girls Bloggy Boot Camp in Atlanta.

-The Bloggy Boot Camp (BBC) series is one of my personal favorites.
+The Bloggy Boot Camp (BBC) series is one of my favorites.
 It is short (only one day), smaller than others, yet oh-so-personal.
-It was the first blog conference I ever attended, about 2 years ago, and I still maintain relationships I formed from that first one.
-The connection is real at BBC and everyone leaves energized, electric, and positive.
+It was the first blog conference I attended about two years ago, and I still maintain the relationships I formed from that first one.
+The connection is real at BBC, and everyone leaves energized, electric, and positive.
 It is a great feeling.

-This year at BBC Atlanta there was a lot of real, deeper level blogging information shared.
+This year at BBC Atlanta there was a lot of natural, deeper-level blogging information shared.
 Kayla Aimee gave remarkable pointers on how she earns hundreds of dollars every month in affiliate marketing.
 Anna Luther (who will be teaching a Pinning Perfect class very soon, head to our affiliate link to sign up for this popular Pinterest class) had my head spinning with her practical tips for mastering Pinterest.
 Twenty-three pins a day, friends.
 Yes, 23.

 Liza Hippler gave a highly entertaining presentation about how to rock giveaways.
-She shared image tips, entry ideas, platforms, giveaway round up websites, and legalities of contests.
+She shared image tips, entry ideas, platforms, giveaway round-up websites, and the legalities of contests.

-A panel of honorable brands talked candidly and humorously about what they are looking for when it comes to bloggers they want to work with.
-They actually spoke while drinking Skinny Girl Margaritas.
+A panel of honorable brands talked candidly and humorously about what they are looking for regarding bloggers they want to work with.
+They spoke while drinking Skinny Girl Margaritas.
 Again, BBC is one of my favorites.

 Near the end of the day, yours truly stood up to deliver a presentation about creating content that connects.
 Passionately, I walked the tired yet attentive and loving group of bloggers through a 5-step program to get better content.
 “Your blog readers don’t owe you anything,” I stated.
 “You have to work to keep them.”